Cardi B And Bernie Sanders Partnered For A Campaign Video

 Cardi B has been politically vocal throughout her career, including famously questioning how her tax money is being spent and publicly criticizing President Trump during a 34-day government shutdown over border wall funding.

-She has also been a vocal supporter of Sanders, who has embraced her support, despite her sometimes controversial history — Cardi Bi admitted to drugging and robbing men after a video of her resurfaced on Instagram.
+She has also been a vocal supporter of Sanders, who has embraced her support, despite her sometimes controversial history — Cardi B admitted to drugging and robbing men after a video of her resurfaced on Instagram.

 CNN reports Cardi B and Sanders met at TEN Nail Bar in Detroit, a black woman owned business, and that the pair discussed issues like student debt, climate change and the minimum wage.